tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 **Windows platform**

 - Fixed the issue where messages failed to be sent to newly added friends.
-- Improved the modification and query of custom fields for group information and group member information.
+- Improved modification and query of custom fields for group information and group member information.
 - Improved callbacks for all APIs to ensure that callbacks will be called and that objects are transferred to JSON strings only when callbacks succeed and empty strings are returned when callbacks fail.

 ### TUIKit and demo